 |LockoutPeriod||Specifies the amount of time an account is locked out and unable to login.
 In seconds.||1800|

-These parameters can be overridden by editing the configuration file hb.exe.config located in <TSplus setup directory>\Clients\www\cgi-bin directory.
+For larger deployments that use scripted management tools, these parameters can be overridden by editing the configuration file hb.exe.config located in <TSplus setup directory>\Clients\www\cgi-bin directory.
 In the appSettings node of the document, the parameter key may be set to a different value.
 The change are effective once the hb.exe.config file is saved.

 <add key="LockoutActivated" value="false" />